-Enterprises can benefit from renting hardware and flexible software-subscription-models in many ways.
-The free choice of both hardware and software elements brings the flexibility to scale IT landscapes faster, and to better fit their unique demands.
+Enterprises can benefit from renting hardware and flexible software subscription models in many ways.
+The free choice of both hardware and software elements gives them the flexibility to scale IT landscapes faster and to better fit them to their unique demands.

-Additionally, enterprises avoid single-vendor-lock-ins.
-Newer hardware platforms lower the total cost of ownership (TCO) by consistently increasing the price-performance ratio while consuming less power.
+Additionally, enterprises avoid vendor lock-ins.
+Newer hardware platforms lower the total cost of ownership (TCO) by consistently increasing the price/performance ratio while consuming less power.
 The pay-per-use approach of software applications makes this much more affordable and generates clear CapEx and OpEx savings.

-Buy-and-hold-strategies like capital or operational expenditures (CapEx, OpEx) are still very popular for many organizations.
-Indeed, CapEx may be in some ways attractive in concerns of lengthening life cycles.
-Benefits lie in depreciating assets and the cheap renewal of software licenses – at first glance.
+Buy-and-hold strategies like capital or operational expenditures (CapEx, OpEx) are still very popular with many organizations.
+Indeed, CapEx may be attractive in some ways regarding lengthening life cycles.
+Benefits lie in depreciating assets and the cheap renewal of software licenses – but only at first glance.

-Cooling and power costs rise in the last years of operation.
-According to an IDC research power/cooling costs grew eight times faster than server acquisition costs.
+Cooling and power costs rise during the last years of operation.
+According to an IDC research, power/cooling costs grew eight times faster than server acquisition costs.

 Costs of replacement rapidly climb after five and more years.